tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 </james>
 <from {% include citation for=page.cite.plagiarized.pink_triangle at="p.116-117" %}>

 <mark>Still, the flood of antihomosexual injunctions kept rising.
-On April 4, 1938, the Berlin Gestapo issued a new directive:</mark> <mark>a man convicted of gross indecency with another man could be transferred directly to a camp.</mark> Then, on September 27, 1939, the Office for Combating Abortion and Homosexuality was reorganised within the Federal Security Bureau to free up more agents for the headhunts.
+On April 4, 1938, the Berlin Gestapo issued a new directive:</mark> <mark>a man convicted of gross indecency with another man *could* be transferred directly to a camp.</mark> Then, on September 27, 1939, the Office for Combating Abortion and Homosexuality was reorganized within the Federal Security Bureau to free up more agents for the headhunts.

-On July 15, 1940, Himmler added an amendment to his April 1938 directive: men arrested for homosexual activities who have seduced more than one partner must be transferred to a camp after they have served their prison sentences.
+On July 15, 1940, Himmler added an amendment to his April 1938 directive: men arrested for homosexual activities who have seduced more than one partner *must* be transferred to a camp after they have served their prison sentences.
 This was the usual fate for most people caught in the Gestapo net, whether they had committed a burglary, embezzled money, or happened simply to be contragenics: after prison they would be shipped to a camp.
 On September 4, 1941, the Ministry of Justice published an extraordinarily vague ruling that anyone who threatened the health of the folk community must be put to death.

 </from>
 </compare>